 Glucagon is used for:

 Glucagon is a hormone.
-It works by stimulating the liver to release glucose into the blood.
+It works by relaxing muscles in the stomach and intestines.

 Do NOT use glucagon if:

-- you are allergic to any ingredient in glucagon, including lactose
+- you are allergic to any ingredient in glucagon

-- you have certain tumors on your adrenal gland (pheochromocytoma) or pancreas (insulinoma)
+- you have tumors on your adrenal gland (pheochromocytoma) or pancreas

 Contact your doctor or health care provider right away if any of these apply to you.